cqdinh/cqdinh.github.io/resume.md

 subtitle:
 ---
 ## Education
+### University of California, Irvine
+#### Master of Computer Science
+Expected Graduation: December 2020

 ### University of Maryland - Baltimore County
-Expected Graduation: Spring 2019
-#### Degrees
-BS in Computer Science - Data Science Track
+**BS in Computer Science** - *Data Science Track*, Major GPA 4.0

-BS in Mathematics
-#### Grade Point Average
-4.0 in Computer Science Courses

-3.889 in Mathematics Courses

-3.771 Overall
-#### Honors
-Merit Scholar

-President's List 2017-2018
+**BS in Mathematics**, Major GPA 3.9

+Graduated *magna cum laude* in Spring 2019 - Cumulative GPA 3.8

 ## Experience
 ### IBM Cloud Managed Application Services, Rochester, MN - Software Internship
 #### Summer 2018
-The team that I worked on was focused on building SAP systems for various clients.
-I used Node.js, Javascript, d3.js, PUG, and CSS to design and implement a Gantt chart visualization of the build process.
-It uses stored log data to determine when each step was worked on and how long it took.
-Using that information, it uses d3.js to render a chart that the user can view at different points and scales.
+I enabled SAP build teams to track their progress and find bottlenecks by designing and implementing a Gantt chart visualization of the SAP build process using node.js, Javascript, d3.js, PUG, and CSS.
+Stored log data is read from a Java server and rendered using d3.js.
+Since there may be a large number of steps and some are automated while others are manual, I implemented custom zoom and pan functionality to allow the user to view subsets of the processes at varying timescales.

 ##### Skills Learned
 * Javascript
 * d3.js